kelvinagyareyeboah/Driftnote/README.md

 - **⚡ Smart
-  Edits made offline are autom pending status.
-As soon as connectivity returns, Driftnote pushes ch- **⏱️ 750ms Debounced Autosave**
-  No manual save button required.
+  Edits made offline ared.
 As you ty and saved automatically with an unobtrusive `StatusPill` indicator (*Saving...*, *Saved locally*  Eveedit  local snapshot stored in SQLite.
 Browse historical versions and restore any past state with
 - **⚔️ 3-Way  - **Merge Both**:tly concatenates both versions.

 - **🎨 CAuthentic